Exercise and Arthritis

 ARTHRITIS: OSTEOARTHRITIS and RHEUMATOID ARTHRITIS

-Osteoarthritis (OA): The fundamental change in a joint that develops osteoarthritis is a loss of protective cartilage (Roos EM, et al. 2005).
+Osteoarthritis (OA): As of 2015, 30.8 million adults in the US have osteoarthritis.
+The fundamental change in a joint that develops osteoarthritis is a loss of protective cartilage (Roos EM, et al. 2005).
 So, age and how much use (and abuse) a particular joint encounters are primary factors.
 Thus, osteoarthritis is common in the elderly, and in obese people.
 But it can also occur in athletes when a joint is overused.
 The lifetime prevalence of osteoarthritis of the hip joint is 25.3% (Murphy LB, et al. 2010) and the lifetime prevalence of osteoarthritis of the knee joint is 44.7% (Murphy L, et al. 2008).
 These numbers might get worse: by 2030, it has been estimated that 1 in 5 Americans will be age 60 or older (CDC, 2003).

-Rheumatoid arthritis (RA) is an immune-mediated disease.
+Rheumatoid arthritis (RA): As of 2007, 1.5 million adults in the US have RA.
+It is an immune-mediated disease.
 It is considered a systemic disease, whereas osteoarthritis is not.
 Rheumatoid arthritis can occur at any age and it is seen in all races.
 It has been estimated that 1% of all humans on earth have rheumatoid arthritis (Decker JL, et al. 1984).
 Women are affected 3 times more often than men, and, the incidence is 6-fold higher in older women than younger women.

 |No. of Adults